I didn’t think wand vibes were my thing—until I met the Magic Wand Plus and it blew my mind.

 But how many toys that look snazzy have ended up disappointing me?
 So I set out to review the Magic Wand Plus, a new (silicone-headed!) step between the two other Magic Wand models.
-I’ll describe the features of each toy first and then jump into my personal experience!
+I’ll describe the features of each toy and then jump into my personal experience to complete the review!

 This body-massager-turned-sex-tool was born in 1968 and has gone through multiple iterations since then.
 Most importantly, in 2013 the original brand name was dropped from the Magic Wand, and—though Hitachi still makes all Magic Wands—the massager was rebranded as the Magic Wand Original, distributed by Vibratex.

 I’m all about the silicone head.
 It’s easy to sanitize by wiping down with alcohol or a bleach solution, so you kill any bacteria or whatever that the wand has touched.
 It’s ideal for those times when you decide to take your Magic Wand on a sightseeing tour of New Orleans!

 This is why the Magic Wand Plus is a great option: it has the safe silicone head but is only $20 more than the original, TPR (or PVC???1) headed one.
 Plus you don’t have to look into getting a dimmer switch if you think the Magic Wand Original’s two speeds are a bit much.
 (This is a common complaint!)
 Instead, the Plus gives you four steady speeds, exactly like the pricier Magic Wand Rechargeable.2